Cognigy/dts-gen-lite/README.md

         $0: string;
 // ... more
 ```
-As you can see, `dts-gen` produced the correct module shape for the node module.
+As you can see, `dts-gen-lite` produced the correct module shape for the node module.
 The function arguments got their correct names and arity, though it didn't detect that `cwd` is optional.
 The parameter types are `any`, which is fine, and we can read the `yargs` documentation to find out what types it actually accepts.

 ## Command-line options

-Here's the commandline help you'll see when running `dts-gen`:
+Here's the commandline help you'll see when running `dts-gen-lite`:
 ```
 Usage: dts-gen input [settings] [output]